 What’s the best way to do this?

 Well, it’ll all depends on how good your credit history is.
 If you have a good credit score you’ll certainly have a lot more options open to you.
 But, if your credit score is less desirable, don’t despair.
 There are still things you can do.

 Transfer the balance onto a credit card

 If you’ve got a good credit score then there are some excellent balance transfer credit card deals – some offering 0% for 30 months or more – which mean that this is likely to be the cheapest way to consolidate, if you qualify.
 Consolidating your debts onto a credit card with a 0% offer period could let you clear them much more quickly as you aren’t paying any interest during the offer term.

 Even if you credit score is less than perfect, you may be able to get a reasonable balance transfer credit card.
 Don’t just apply and hope for the best: you may be rejected, which will further damage your credit history.
 Use a website that does soft searches (that don’t show up on your credit report), like moneysavingexpert’s to work out which cards you might be accepted for and at what interest rate.

-Ocean’s credit card is designed specifically for those who may have struggled with credit in the past, and offers competitive rates of 34.9% APR representative.
-To find out more, including how to apply, click here >
+Ocean’s credit card is designed specifically for those who may have struggled with credit in the past, and offers competitive rates of 39.9% APR representative.

 Debt consolidation loan